Congo's "Papa Machete" sculpts life out of death

-KINSHASA It takes a moment to realise that the sculpture, depicting the curve of a pregnant female form, is constructed from tens of thousands of used bullet casings.
+KINSHASA It takes a moment to realize that the sculpture, depicting the curve of a pregnant female form, is constructed from tens of thousands of used bullet casings.

 Freddy Tsimba fashions his works from the objects that mean the most to him - often those found lying around in his home country of Democratic Republic of Congo.

-Given Congo's past - brutal colonisation, dictatorship and successive conflicts which killed millions - the 44-year-old artist has found no shortage either of materials or inspiration.
+Given Congo's past - brutal colonization, dictatorship and successive conflicts which killed millions - the 44-year-old artist has found no shortage either of materials or inspiration.

 "For me it's a matter of memory," Tsimba told Reuters in the garden of one of his two workshops in the capital Kinshasa.